How to enable debugging🔗

 - Start the app with

-- Check the log.txt as specified above for the desktop application and attach the log to the GitHub issue (or just the warnings/errors if any)
+- Check log.txt as specified above for the desktop application and attach the log to the GitHub issue (or just the warnings/errors if any).
+The profile directory would be in

-- Open the log in the top right hand corner menu and post a screenshot of any error/warning.
+- In the Configuration screen, press on the Log button and post a screenshot of any error/warning.

 Creating a low-level bug report on Android🔗